Getting Started with TeamCity Cloud

 2. Start TeamCity

-To start TeamCity in cloud, register a Cloud account.
+To start TeamCity in cloud, register an account.
 In a matter of seconds, your server will be available under the

 After the server is ready, an invitation link will be sent to your email.
 Proceed via this link to get to your administrative account.
 Everything is ready to build!